Harry Litman: Teaching

-As of 2018 Litman taught constitutional law and national security law at UCLA School of Law and the University of California, San Diego School of Political Science.
+As of 2018, Litman taught constitutional law and national security law at UCLA School of Law and the University of California, San Diego School of Political Science.
 He previously taught at Berkeley Law School, Georgetown Law School in Washington, D.C., University of Pittsburgh School of Law in Pittsburgh, Pennsylvania, Princeton University's School of Public Policy, Rutgers University–Camden Law School, and Duquesne University in Pittsburgh.

-Litman is also a senior fellow at USC's Center on Communication Leadership and Policy.
+As of September 2024 Litman is a senior fellow at USC's Annenberg Center on Communication Leadership and Policy.

 Civic Activities

-Litman serves on the Regional Leadership Councils of Brady in addition to the boards of the Constitutional Accountability Center and the Jewish Healthcare Foundation.
+Litman serves on the Regional Leadership Councils of the Brady Campaign in addition to the boards of the Constitutional Accountability Center and the Jewish Healthcare Foundation.

 Talking Feds podcast

 In March 2019, Litman launched the podcast Talking Feds, a round-table of former federal officials talking about the legal issues of the day.
 He serves as host and executive producer.

-In March 2020 Marie Claire named it the second-best political podcast in the U.S. in preparing listeners to decide how to vote in the upcoming presidential election.
+In March 2020, Marie Claire named it the second-best political podcast in the U.S. in preparing listeners to decide how to vote in the upcoming presidential election.
 In October 2024 the podcast won a Silver Award at the W3 Awards and a Silver Signal Award.
 In May 2025 the podcast was named a Webby Award Honoree.

 Talking Feds is the only podcast honored with all three awards: a Webby Honoree, a Signal Award, and a W3 Award.

+Recognition

+As of 2023 Litman was listed in "Best Lawyers of America" in the categories "Commercial Litigation", "White Collar Criminal Defense", and "Qui Tam Law".

 Personal life

-Litman's wife is Julie Roskies Litman, a mathematician, and jiu jitsu world champion.
-They have three children.
+Litman's wife is Julie Roskies Litman, a mathematician and jiu jitsu competitor; they have three children.
 His sister, Jessica Litman, is a lawyer and copyright scholar at the University of Michigan in Ann Arbor.
 His mother was attorney Roslyn Litman and he is a member of the Democratic Party.